enovka/gemini4j/HTTP-CLIENT-ABSTRACTTION.md

 **10. Conclusion**

-The HTTP client abstraction layer allows you to easily adapt to different HTTP client libraries, making your application robust and adaptable.
+The HTTP clientService abstraction layer allows you to easily adapt to different HTTP clientService libraries, making your application robust and adaptable.
 This guide provided a comprehensive overview of using and customizing the layer, including examples of using Spring WebClient and integrating custom clients.
 With these tools, you can seamlessly integrate this abstraction into your projects,